RSS3-Network/Mastodon-Instance-Kit/README.md

 - Log in and change the admin password immediately.
 - Review and adjust the instance settings as needed.

-## Option 2: Manual Integration with Existing Mastodon Instance
+## Option 2: Manual Mastodon Instance Modification

 For users who already have a Mastodon instance and want to integrate it with RSS3 node.